-- Information concerning the school's academic and administrative policies. - Fair, equal, and non-discriminatory treatment from all school personnel. - Access to their student records. - Freedom of academic expression.
+- Information about Cesar Vallejo College programs, its instructional programs, including course syllabus, physical facilities, and its faculty. - Information concerning the cost of attendance. - Information concerning the school's academic and administrative policies. - Fair, equal, and non-discriminatory treatment from all school personnel. - Access to their student records. - Freedom of academic expression.